 This (updated) guide covers all of the best wet dog foods available right now.

-So after hours of research, ingredient analysis, product comparison, and more (here my full 40 point inspection list) – I have reviewed all of the top-rated foods for your pup.
+After hours of research, ingredient analysis, product comparison, and more (here my full 40 point inspection list) – I have reviewed the top-rated foods for your pup.

 Let’s dive in…